jpmckinney/information_request_summaries_and_responses/README.md

 # Information Request Summaries and Responses

-All government bodies in Canada are subject to some freedom of information statute.
+All government bodies in Canada are subject to some freedom of information statutes.
 Some bodies publish summaries of completed information requests.
 Fewer publish responses to completed information requests.
 This repository contains scripts for aggregating what is available.

 ## Scripts